fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 In this example, we create a set of React components, then provide them to the model along with a prompt.
 The model decides how to use the React components to structure its result, and AI.JSX renders those components into the tree.

 :::note Support
-Today, we support AI.JSX integration with NextJS.
-Soon, we'll add support for generic React apps, non-React frameworks, and [other architectures](./architecture.md). ([File an issue](https://github.com/fixie-ai/ai-jsx/issues) if you'd like to vote on what we support. :smile:)
+Today, we support AI.JSX integration with client-side React apps (e.g., CRA).
+Soon, we'll add support for NextJS, non-React frameworks, and [other architectures](./architecture.md). ([File an issue](https://github.com/fixie-ai/ai-jsx/issues) if you'd like to vote on what we support. :smile:)
 :::

 ## Getting Started